 Do Not Track ('DNT') is a privacy preference you can set in most browsers.
 If you enable DNT on your browser, we will honour your request not to be tracked across the Internet.
 For more information, including how to turn on DNT, visit allaboutdnt.com

-The website is not directed to children who are under the age of 13.
-The Company does not knowingly collect personal data from children who are under 13.
-If you have reason to believe that a child under the age of 13 has provided personal data to the Company through the website please contact us and we will endeavour to delete that information from our databases.
+The website is not directed to children who are under the age of 13 or another legal age determined by the laws of the country where you live (whichever is the higher).
+The Company does not knowingly collect personal data from minors.
+If you have reason to believe that a child under the applicable legal age has provided personal data to the Company through the website please contact us and we will endeavour to delete that information from our databases.

 Where we have given you (or where you have chosen) a password or login which enables you to access certain restricted parts of our website, you are responsible for doing everything you reasonably can to keep these details secret.
 You must not share your password or login details with anyone else.